Badges of the United States Navy: Parachutists

 The Parachutists insignia, also known as "jump wings", is awarded to personnel for training in airborne school.
 The basic insignia is issued for completion of basic parachutist training.
 The Naval Parachutist insignia is issued after 10 qualifying jumps.
 It is used both by the Navy and the Marine Corps.

 Enlisted personnel with jump wings place "(PJ)" after their rating to indicate this skill.
 Free-fall/HALO qualified place "(FPJ)" in their rating.
 Example: "EOD3(FPJ) Smith" is Explosive Ordnance Disposal 3rd Class Smith, who is Free-fall/HALO-qualified.

 The Naval Parachutist insignia is a common secondary insignia among Navy SEALs, SWCC, Navy EOD, and Special Amphibious Reconnaissance Corpsman.
-It is one of only three gold color breast insignia awarded to qualified enlisted personnel.
+It is one of only four gold color breast insignia awarded to qualified enlisted personnel.